robertmuth/Cwerg/FrontEndDocs/union_types.md

 ## Initialization and Implicit Widening

-Union u typed variable, parameter, field-element, returns, etc. can be initialized using an expression whose type is
+A typed variable, parameter, field-element, return, etc. of type union u can be initialized using an expression whose type is
 * any of the underlying types of u
 * another union v where